raphw/byte-buddy/README.md

 the annotated parameter.
 Further, note that the order of the parameters of the `Bank`'s obfuscation method is opposite to the intercepted method in `Account`.
 Also note how Byte Buddy is capable of auto-boxing the `Integer` value.
-The third parameter of the `Bank`'s obfuscation method is annotated with `@Super` which instructs Byte Buddy to create a proxy that allows to call the non-intercepted (`super`) imlementations of the extended type.
+The third parameter of the `Bank`'s obfuscation method is annotated with `@Super` which instructs Byte Buddy to create a proxy that allows to call the non-intercepted (`super`) implementations of the extended type.

 For the given implementation of a `Bank`, we can now create a `BankAccount` using `ByteBuddy`: